SLVSFU1D April 2023 – December 2024 TPS62874-Q1 , TPS62875-Q1 , TPS62876-Q1 , TPS62877-Q1

 Stacked Operation

-You can connect multiple TPS6287x-Q1 devices in parallel in what is known as a "stack"; for example, to increase output current capability or reduce device junction temperature.
+Connect multiple TPS6287x-Q1 devices in parallel in what is known as a "stack"; for example, to increase output current capability or reduce device junction temperature.
 A stack comprises one primary device and one or more secondary devices.
-During initialization, each device monitors its SYNCOUT pin to determine if it must operate as a primary device or a secondary device:
+During initialization, each device monitors the SYNCOUT pin to determine if the device must operate as a primary device or a secondary device:

 • If the SYNCOUT pin is high impedance, the device operates as a primary device